ROSA MAR

 STAY TUNED 2026 WORLD WETLANDS DAY EXHIBITION & PUBLIC PROGRAM

-Late January through to February, 2 of 2025 the inaugural Currents of Practice: World Wetlands Day Art Exhibition & Conversations came to life at Coolart Wetlands and Homestead under the direction of artist and curator Rosa Mar Tato Ortega.
+Late January - February, 2, 2025 the inaugural Currents of Practice: World Wetlands Day Art Exhibition & Conversations came to life at Coolart Wetlands and Homestead under the direction of artist and curator Rosa Mar Tato Ortega.

 Born from a long-held vision to use art as a catalyst for ecological awareness, the project brought together artists, scientists, and the community to explore the entangled relationships between place, creativity, and stewardship.
 Over three days, site-responsive installations, performances, poetry, and conversations animated Coolart’s Ramsar-listed wetlands, offering new ways of seeing and engaging with this vital landscape.